jpin730/java-jdbc-crud/README.md

 # Java JDBC CRUD

-This is a simple Java JDBC (Java Database Connectivity) CRUD application.
+This is a simple Java JDBC (Java Database Connection) CRUD application.
 It uses a MySQL database and Swing for the GUI.
 It implements the ACID principles for database transactions and connection pooling for performance.

 ## Prepare database